sidney-eliot/3d-artists-handbook/content/theory/topology-and-retopology.md

 ### For Pre-rendered Content (Film Industry):

 The high-res mesh is the same as in the games industry, only used of baking and as a retopology base.
-The low however needs to be modifier/ SubDiv friendly and isn't too restricted on poly optimization.
+The low however needs to be modifier and SubDiv friendly and isn't too restricted on poly optimization.
 Though baking is used in the film industry, it definitely is used a lot less.
-The reason for why it has to be SubDiv/ bevel friendly, is because for a movie one can't have sharp edge silhouettes, so for rendering a SubDiv is added.
+The reason for why it has to be SubDiv and bevel friendly, is because for a movie one can't have sharp edge silhouettes, so for rendering a SubDiv is added.

 Some examples of `Professional Film Industry` topology: